Graduate Admissions Audiology and Speech-Language Pathology

 Learn about the admissions process for the AuD and MA/SLP programs in speech, language, and hearing sciences.

-The communication disorders department utilizes the Communication Sciences and Disorders Centralized Application Service (CSDCAS) for receiving applications to the MA and AuD graduate degree programs.
+The speech, language, and hearing sciences department utilizes the Communication Sciences and Disorders Centralized Application Service (CSDCAS) for receiving applications to the MA and AuD graduate degree programs.

 Please visit the CSDCAS website for a complete list of application procedures and instructions.

-After you complete the CSDCAS application, you will be directed to a required, brief supplemental application for the University of Massachusetts Graduate School.
+Within 48 hours after submitting your CSDCAS application, you will receive an email from the UMass Amherst Graduate School with instructions for setting up a Slate account and filling out the supplemental application.
 There is a supplemental application fee of $85.
 Please note that the Admissions Committee will not receive your application until both the CSDCAS application and the UMass supplemental application have been completed and all fees are paid.

 Admissions is a process shared by the University of Massachusetts Graduate School and the speech, language, and hearing sciences program.
 To be considered for graduate admission, applicants must meet the requirements of the Graduate School.